Research Facilities

 Central Instrumentation Facility has been established to house a range of sophisticated instruments for researchers across various disciplines.
 The list of those instruments includes X-ray Diffraction (XRD), Scanning Electron Microscopy (SEM), a UV-Visible-NIR spectrophotometer with Diffuse Reflectance Spectroscopy (DRS), photoluminescence spectrometer and a Raman Microscope.
 This facility will benefit researchers in both engineering and science, while also supporting multidisciplinary research initiatives.

-REVA-Techno Centre is an engineering solutions and consulting centre established to provide cutting-edge technologies and reliable, competent, cost-effective solutions and guidance to our valued clients.
+REVA-Techno Centre is an engineering solutions and consulting center established to provide cutting-edge technologies and reliable, competent, cost-effective solutions and guidance to our valued clients.
 Our expertise encompasses engineering design and analysis, manufacturing engineering, electronic system design and development, and product development.
-The team possesses extensive knowledge, tools, software, global procedures, and methods in the core engineering domain and has completed projects for defence, public sectors, industry R&D organisations, and entrepreneurs.
+The team possesses extensive knowledge, tools, software, global procedures, and methods in the core engineering domain and has successfully completed projects for defense, public sectors, industry, R&D organizations, and entrepreneurs.

 The Centre for Bio-organic Research is a multidisciplinary facility that focuses on the intersection of organic chemistry and biology, aiming to develop innovative biomaterials, pharmaceuticals, and bio-inspired molecules.
 The centre integrates expertise in synthetic chemistry, biochemistry, and materials science to explore peptides, enzyme catalysis, biodiesel, and bioactive compounds.
 Equipped with rotavapors, UV-visible spectrometers, chromatography, and molecular modelling instrumentation, it fosters collaborations between academia and industry to address challenges in bioorganic and environmental science.
 Additionally, the centre supports advanced education and training programs to nurture the next generation of bio-organic researchers

 The Center for Nano and Functional Research is a state-of-the-art facility dedicated to the development and exploration of nanomaterials and functional materials for applications in energy, electronics, healthcare, and environmental sustainability.
-The centre emphasises nanostructured materials, advanced composites, and smart functional materials, utilising expertise in materials synthesis, corrosion, water splitting, photodegradation, electrocatalysis, supercapacitors, sensors, batteries, memristors, water purification, and nanotechnology.
+The center emphasizes nanostructured materials, advanced composites, and smart functional materials, utilizing expertise in materials synthesis, corrosion, water splitting, photodegradation, electrocatalysis, supercapacitors, sensors, batteries, memristors, water purification, and nanotechnology.
 Outfitted with research tools such as electrochemical workstations, a Muffle Furnace, Photochemical Reactors, an Electrolyser, a Battery Cycler, Desalination units, a Rotating Disc Electrode, a tubular furnace, hot air ovens, a Laser Scriber, and FTIR techniques, it promotes interdisciplinary research and collaboration with industry partners.
-The centre aims to drive innovation in next-generation materials while also supporting education and workforce development in nanoscience and functional materials.
+The center aims to drive innovation in next-generation materials while also supporting education and workforce development in nanoscience and functional materials.

 The R&D Cell and IRRC offer comprehensive services for research and international collaborations across the entire university.
 The University has developed facilities for Chair Professors, designed to significantly transform and accelerate research initiatives.